angular/angular/modules/angular2/docs/core/02_directives.md

 ### Injecting other Directives

-Injecting other directives into directives follows a similar mechanism as injecting services, but with added constraint of visibility governed by DOM structure.
+Injecting other directives into directives follows a similar mechanism as injecting services into directives, but with added constraint of visibility governed by DOM structure.

 There are five kinds of visibilities:

 * (no annotation): Inject dependant directives only if they are on the current element.
 * `@ancestor`: Inject a directive if it is at any element above the current element.
-* `@parent`: Inject a directive which is direct parent of the current element.
+* `@parent`: Inject a directive which is a direct parent of the current element.
 * `@child`: Inject a list of direct children which match a given type.
 (Used with `Query`)
 * `@descendant`: Inject a list of any children which match a given type.
 (Used with `Query`)

-NOTE: if the injection constraint can not be satisfied by the current visibility constraint, then it is forward to the normal injector which may provide a default value for the directive or it may throw an error.
+NOTE: if the injection constraint can not be satisfied by the current visibility constraint, then it is forwarded to the normal injector which either provides a default value for the directive or throws an error.

 Here is an example of the kinds of injections which can be achieved: